-Electronic Invoicing Will Be Mandatory for e-Procurement Processes In Portugal From 2020
+Electronic Invoicing Will Be Mandatory for e-Procurement Processes In Portugal

 Portugal will require public administrations to engage in e-Invoicing with their suppliers and service providers.
 The Public Administration Shared Services Entity, eSPAP, will be the coordinating body for the rollout of e-invoicing in Portugal.